Fragmentation: Definition, Meaning, Advantages, Synonyms, Examples, Fragmentation In Plants

 Fragmentation In Plants

-Examples In Plant Kingdom
+Examples In the Plant Kingdom

 • Mosses: The leafy shoots fragment and result in their reproduction.

-• Liverworts: These small fragments, called gemmae may fall off and propagate.
+• Liverworts: These small fragments, called gemmae, may fall off and propagate.

 Process And Mechanism